SAP-samples/teched2025-IN165/exercises/ex0/README.md

 ## User and Password

-In order to log into Advanced Event Mesh, you can use the below email address with XXX replaced with your group number.
+In order to log into Advanced Event Mesh, you can use the below email address with XXX replaced with your participant / group number.

 handson_XXX@education.cloud.sap (e.g. handson_012@education.cloud.sap)